About the College of Natural Sciences, Forestry, and Agriculture

 Since our inception in 1868, faculty at the college have spearheaded the University of Maine’s land, and now sea and space grant missions.
 And since 1885, the Maine Agricultural and Forest Experiment Station has powered use-inspired research to fuel innovation in Maine’s businesses and communities.
-Today, this interdisciplinary hub supports faculty in half our school and departments, and embodies our state’s largest applied research unit.
+Today, this interdisciplinary hub supports faculty in half our schools and departments, and embodies one of our state’s largest applied research unit.

 In addition to our base in Orono, the college has a network of farms, forests, marine labs and facilities across what is now known as the State of Maine.
 There, our faculty experts partner with individuals, agencies, tribes, NGOs and others to develop practical, locally-based solutions to the most pressing issues and grand challenges of our time.